Your travel expert

 White-tufted Grebe, Silvery Grebe, Andean Ruddy Duck, Cinnamon Teal, Puna Teal, Andean Gull, Giant Hummingbird, Bearded Mountaineer, Andean Negrito, Yellow-winged Blackbird, Rusty-fronted Canastero, Streak-fronted Thornbird, Golden-billed Saltator, Line-fronted Canastero, Scribble-tailed Canastero, Puna Thistletail, Diademed Tapaculo, Rufous-bellied Bush-Tyrant, Black-throated Flowerpiercer, Scarlet-bellied Mountain Tanager, White-browed Conebill, Three-striped Hemispingus, Drab Hemispingus

-This day will be essentially a day of relaxation, we will visit the historical and archaeological highlights of one of the most emblematic Inca areas in South America.
-We will take our transport to explore different archaeological sites in the "Sacred Valley" to the small Inca village of Ollantaytambo.
-We will stroll through the traditional Sunday market of the colonial village of Pisac, between Andean tubers, wool handicrafts and traditional clothes.
+This day will essentially be a day of relaxation as we visit the historical and archaeological highlights of one of South America’s most emblematic Inca areas.
+We will explore different archaeological sites in the "Sacred Valley" and the small Inca village of Ollantaytambo.
+We will stroll through the traditional Sunday market of the colonial village of Pisac, between Andean tubers, wool handicrafts, and traditional clothes.
 We will also have the opportunity to visit part of the archaeological site of Pisac, which overlooks the city.
-Lunch in a local country restaurant in or around Urubamba.
-Departure to the village of Chinchero, which is less popular with tourists.
-We will then stroll through the streets of the village to discover some of the remains of the Incan past of this high altitude mythical place.
-Arrival at the end of the day in Ollantaytambo.
+We’ll enjoy lunch in a local country restaurant in or around Urubamba before departing to the less-touristic village of Chinchero.
+We will then stroll through the village streets to discover some of the remains of the Incan past of this mystical, high-altitude place.
+Afterward, we’ll return to Ollantaytambo.
 There are two options for the late afternoon.
-Those who wish can visit the Inca site of Ollantaytambo freely.
-The rest of the group can go for a short bird walk around the village in search of some of the specific species of this dry and xerophytic Andean area.
+Those who wish can visit the Inca site of Ollantaytambo at their own pace.
+The rest of the group can go for a short bird walk around the village in search of some range-restricted species.

 Dinner and overnight stay in a charming hotel in Ollantaytambo.